-POLICE AND SECURITY ENFORCEMENT AUTHORITY
+POLICE AND SECURITY ENFORCEMENT AUTHORITY AND JURISDICTION

-LMU Police and Security Department is responsible for providing security services for Lincoln Memorial University.
+LMU Police and Security Department is responsible for providing police and security services for Lincoln Memorial University.
 Police and Security Officers and staff are responsible to LMU for the enforcement of University policies and Federal and State laws for campus administrative purposes only.
 Police Officers investigate campus criminal incidents for administrative purposes as they relate to campus judicial processes.
 Criminal incidents may be investigated for possible criminal prosecution by the LMU Police and Security Department or other local law enforcement agency with jurisdiction.
-The Director of Student Conduct, in conjunction with the Vice President of Administration, Title IX Coordinator, and Human Resources as it relates to employee conduct coordinate disciplinary action for matters that are violations of University rules.
+The Assistant Dean of Students (Community Standards), in conjunction with the Senior Executive Vice President for the University, Dean of Students, Title IX Coordinator, and Human Resources as it relates to employee conduct coordinate disciplinary action for matters that are violations of University rules.